thedistromaker/tinyinit/README.md

 Source code available here, or you can get the binary (*coming soon with the 1.1 update*).<br>
 # Update changelog
 1.0 - First commit.<br>
+1.1 - Removed the configure script and made all individual files.<br>